avolution-dream/llm-story/README.md

     - The consistency issue.
 - [ ] Improving the parallel part with memory modules.
 - [ ] Refining the gradio with stable video diffusion.
-- [ ] Finetuning open-source llm models.
+- [ ] Finetuning/Distilling Open-Source llm models.
     - Currently the open-source model cannot match that of the GPT-4 models.
 A simple approach is to use the GPT-4-generated results to finetune that of other open-source models.
     <!-- - [ ] Demonstrations for few-shot illustration with expert exemplars.
         - This is essential to improve the story performance. -->